 Throw me a bone!

 Here’s a small selection of places and wireframe applications to try out your wireframing skills, most have trial versions.

 I started off using Balsamiq Mockups.
 It’s a cracking little program.
 Its simple to use, intuitive and can get you up and running in no time.
 There are some downsides, but there always are.
 I highly recommend their trial version.

-Balsamiq Mockups specialises in the creation of sketchy wireframes.
-It does it well, but after a while I wanted something a little slicker.
+Balsamiq Mockups specializes in the creation of sketchy wireframes.
+It does it well, but after a while, I wanted something a little slicker.
 Being the Scrooge I am, I wanted to create my wireframes using means already at my disposal.